Lezette/frontend-testing-codelab/src/unitTest/README.md

 - On click of the button the content gets updated to 'count is 1'
 - On click of the button the document.title gets updated to 'Count: 1'

-So let's create a test for this- Create a test file `src/component/Counter/counter.test.tsx`
+So let's create a test for this.
+Create a test file `src/component/Counter/counter.test.tsx`

 ```tsx
 import { render, screen, fireEvent } from "@testing-library/react";